Greek police probing security failures in attack on ex-PM

 Summary

-Greek police Friday sought to determine how a letter bomb wounded former prime minister Lucas Papademos despite security checks that were allegedly beefed up after a wave of similar attacks in March.
+Greek police scrambled Friday to find out how a letter bomb managed to wound former Prime Minister Lucas Papademos despite security checks being beefed up after a wave of similar attacks in March.

-The police source said the attack was "largely symbolic" given Papademos' injuries despite his proximity to the letter bomb.
+Former Prime Minister Antonis Samaras, who spoke to Papademos in the hospital, said the letter bomb had been delivered to his home after apparently undergoing screening.

-Three years later the group announced its return and has since committed sporadic attacks.
+The police source said the attack was "largely symbolic" as Papademos was lightly hurt despite his proximity to the letter bomb.

-Papademos also drew fire for letting members of a far-right party join his coalition government.
+Leaders of all parties and former prime ministers condemned the attack, the first against an incumbent or former leader in decades.

 ...